mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

 * We have made the option to migrate your app to Git more prominent.
-The banner is now displayed on all pages within the **Collaborate** section of the Developer Portal.
+The banner is now displayed on all pages within the **Collaborate** section of the Mendix Portal.
 Read more information on how to migrate and if you are eligible to migrate [here](/developerportal/general/migrate-to-git/).
 * Have you tried [Epics](/developerportal/project-management/epics/) yet?
 You should!
 It is awesome if we do say ourselves.
 We are also working in the background to make it possible to connect your Mendix apps to your Jira boards – stay tuned!

 ### March 23, 2023